OctopusDeploy/Architecture/Steps/Components/StepPackages.md

   |-- stepB/...
 ```

 Step Packages can contain multiple steps.
 Each step's code should live in its own seperate folder.
-Each step is identified by locating it's `metadata.json` file, and then finding the required sibling files alongside it within the same folder.
+By convention, each logitcal step is identified by locating it's `metadata.json` file, and then finding the required sibling code files alongside it within the same folder.

-Each Step within a package must declare an `executor.ts`, `inputs.ts`, `logo.svg`, `metadata.json`, `validation.ts`, and `ui.ts`.
+Each Step within a package must declare the following code files: `executor.ts`, `inputs.ts`, `logo.svg`, `metadata.json`, `validation.ts`, and `ui.ts`.

-Steps are free to then arbitrarily break down their code beyond those files however suits the step developers, but the root files, and their expected `default exports`, must be in place.
+Steps are free to then arbitrarily break down their code beyond those files however suits the step's developers, but the root files, and their expected `default exports` (more on this below), must be in place.

-The [Step Package CLI](https://github.com/OctopusDeploy/Architecture/blob/master/Steps/Components/StepPackageCLI.md) will look for these files and expect them to exist to build a conformant Step Package
+The [Step Package CLI](https://github.com/OctopusDeploy/Architecture/blob/master/Steps/Components/StepPackageCLI.md) will look for these files and expect them to exist to build a conformant Step Package.

 ## Metadata